Bayesian learning of Causal Structure and Mechanisms with GFlowNets and Variational Bayes: Related work

 \subsection{Causal structure learning}

-This paper contributes to the large body of work on causal structure learning, and relates most closely to \emph{score-based methods} for causal discovery \citep{ges,MMHC}.
-Score-based methods consist of two parts: defining a score which determines how well a DAG fits the observed data, and a search algorithm to search over the space of possible DAGs, to return the DAG with the highest score.
-Examples of scores include the Bayesian Gaussian equivalent (BGe) score \citep{DBLP:journals/corr/abs-1302-6808} for linear-Gaussian models, and the Bayesian Dirichlet equivalent (BDe) score \citep{pmlr-vR0-chickering95a} for Dirichlet-multinomial models.
-The BGe score and the BDe score represent different ways to compute the compute the marginal likelihood $P(\mathcal{D}\mid G)$, depending on the assumptions of the model: by using conjugate priors and likelihoods, the mechanisms parameters can be marginalised out in closed form.
+This paper contributes to the large body of work on causal structure learning, and relates most closely to \emph{score-based methods} for causal discovery \citep{ges}.
+Score-based methods consist of two parts: defining a score that determines how well a DAG fits the observed data, and a search algorithm to search over the space of possible DAGs, to return the DAG with the highest score.
+This is in contrast to constraint based methods such as \citep{pc} that find the DAG that satisfies all of the conditional independence relations in the data.
+Examples of scores in score-based methods include the Bayesian Gaussian equivalent (BGe) score \citep{DBLP:journals/corr/abs-1302-6808} for linear Gaussian models, and the Bayesian Dirichlet equivalent (BDe) score \citep{pmlr-vR0-chickering95a} for Dirichlet-multinomial models.
+The BGe score and the BDe score represent different ways to compute the marginal likelihood of the data, depending on the assumptions of the model.
+By using conjugate priors and likelihoods, the parameters of the mechanism can be marginalised out in closed-form.
+There are also a number of \emph{hybrid} methods that combine score-based methods and constraint based methods such as \citep{MMHC} and more recently, GreedySP \citep{solus2021consistency} and GRaSP \citep{lam2022greedy}.
 A subclass of score-based methods provides the exact identification of causal models from observational data using parametric assumptions \citep{NIPS2008f7664060,JMLR:v7:shimizu06a}.
-The modelling assumptions of \citep{JMLR:v7:shimizu06a} show that if the mechanisms are linear and the noise is non-Gaussian, observational data is sufficient to identify the graph.
+The modelling assumptions of \citet{JMLR:v7:shimizu06a} show that if the mechanisms are linear and the noise is non-Gaussian, observational data is sufficient to identify the graph.
+Related to the work of \citet{JMLR:v7:shimizu06a} in \citet{Peters_2013}, it was shown that linear Gaussian models with the same variance across nodes are identifiable using observational data alone.
 One of the more recent algorithms that resulted in a series of papers demonstrating its applications is the NO-TEARS framework \citep{tears}.
 In NO-TEARS, the score-based approach searching across discrete space with a hard constraint is relaxed into a soft constraint by using a differentiable function $h(W)$, which expresses the ``DAG-ness'' of a weighted adjacency graph $W$.
-This led to the development of new causal structure learning algorithms using observational and interventional data, even with non-linear causal mechanisms \citep{DBLP:journals/corr/abs-1906-02226,Ke2019LearningNC,Brouillard2020DifferentiableCD}.
+The soft acylicity prior and its variants lead to the development of many new causal structure learning algorithms using observational and interventional data, even with non-linear causal mechanisms \citep{daggnn, grandag,Ke2019LearningNC,Brouillard2020DifferentiableCD}.